 download a free trial.

 The capacity of your external flash drive or SD card is large: 8GB, 16GB, or more.
 There is enough free space on the drive.
 You can copy the smaller files to the external drive just fine.
-Yet, when you attempt to copy a large file (4GB or larger) to the external drive, Windows gives you an error (such as: There is not enough free space on the drive, or similar.)
+Yet, when you attempt to copy a large file (4GB or larger) to the external drive, Windows gives you an error (such as: There is not enough free space on the drive, or File too large for USB similar.)
 Does this sound familiar?

 If you experience such a problem, most probably it’s caused by the fact that your external drive or card is formatted with the FAT32 file system.
 This type of a file system has a built-in limitation on the size of the files that it may contain.
 Although the total size of the files that you can copy to a FAT32 drive could be as large as 2TB (or the physical capacity of the drive, whichever is smaller), the size of each individual file may not exceed 4GB.

 This FAT32 max size limitation may sound silly: why would anyone design a system that would not allow for the larger files?
 The problem is, when the FAT32 file system was designed (that was back in the days of Windows 95), no one anticipated that we would have such large files in use today.
 Or, maybe the designers hoped that by the time such large files become common, the use of the FAT32 system would be replaced by the more modern systems.

 In any case, how to solve the problem of copying the 4GB files?
 Easy: you need to replace the FAT32 file system on the drive with a more modern one, such as NTFS or exFAT.
 These newer file systems do not have the 4GB file size limitation!
 Scroll down this page for the instructions on how to change the file system.

 Which file system is better, NTFS or exFAT?

 They both are pretty good, but which one to choose depends on how else you are going to use the external drive or SD card.